Key Takeaways

 - Transparent sourcing and quality control

-The goal is predictability, not intensity.
-Clean, gentle scents integrate more naturally into enclosed spaces.
+Clean, gentle scents integrate more naturally into enclosed spaces and support a predictable sleep environment.

 - Keep mist output low and steady

-- Place the diffuser 1–2 meters away from the bed
+- Place the diffuser 1–2 meters (3–6 feet) away from the bed

 - Avoid sealed, unventilated rooms